 But with two or more resistors from the E12-series in parallel, we can make any value we want.

 The attenuators have to dissipate all the power that is not delivered to the output.
-Please notice that if the attenuator has to dissipate a continues power of 5 watts, it is good practice to take a power attenuator that can handle 20 watts.
-Specially when the power attenuators has no cooling.
+Please notice that if the attenuator has to dissipate a power of 5 watts continuously.
+It is good practice to design the power attenuator that it can handle 20 watts.
+Specially when the power attenuator has no cooling.

 The attenuator of 20 dB has to dissipate the highest power of the 4 attenuators, since the power to the output is only 50 mW.